Isabella I of Castile: Commemoration

 The Spanish crown created the Order of Isabella the Catholic in 1815 in honor of the queen.

-Isabella was the first woman to be featured on US postage stamps, namely on three stamps of the Columbian Issue, also in celebration of Columbus.
+In 1893, Isabella was the first woman to be featured on United States postage stamps, namely on three stamps of the Columbian Issue, also in celebration of Columbus.
 She appears in the 'Columbus soliciting aid of Isabella', 5-cent issue, and on the Spanish court scene replicated on the 15-cent Columbian, and on the $4 issue, in full portrait, side by side with Columbus.